How to Handle Yourself in a Car Accident

 - The makes, models and years of the vehicles involved

-Do not admit fault or get into discussions or arguments about fault.
-If you do, it could be used against you in your insurance claims, their insurance claims or any lawsuits that might arise as a result of the accident.
+Do not admit fault or get into discussions or arguments.
+If you do, it could be used against you.
+This can affect your insurance claim, their insurance claim or any lawsuits that might arise as a result of the accident.

 Take Pictures of the Auto Accident & Auto Repairs Needed